Hari31416/Python/README.md

-A reposatory for python codes and notes.
+A repository for python codes and notes.